-- if the application involves the supply of alcohol, a form of consent from the individual who is to be specified in the licence as the designated premises supervisor - 7.3 Applications may be submitted online, rather than in writing.
+- an Operating schedule - a plan of the premises in a prescribed form to which the application relates; and - if the application involves the supply of alcohol, a form of consent from the individual who is to be specified in the licence as the Designated Premises Supervisor - 7.3 Applications will usually be submitted online.
 In this case, the applicant will not need to send copies of the application to all the Responsible Authorities as the Licensing Authority will attend to this.
 The online application must have attached a plan of the premises and consent of the proposed Designated Premises Supervisor if applicable.
 The relevant licence fee must be paid at the time of submitting the application electronically.
-The Online Application facility can be accessed on the relevant page of the Council's website at www.wirral.gov.uk/licensing. - 7.4 Where a Premises Licence or Club Premises Certificate holder wishes to amend the licence an application to vary will be required.
-This will either take the form of a standard variation application (requiring the display of a notice in a local newspaper and a similar notice on the premises for 28 days with any representations being considered by the Licensing Act 2003 Sub Committee) or a "minor" variation application (requiring the display of a notice on the premises for 10 working days with any representations being considered by an officer of the authority within 15 working days of the application being made).
+The online application facility can be accessed on the relevant page of the Council's website at www.wirral.gov.uk/licensing - 7.4 Where a Premises Licence or Club Premises Certificate holder wishes to amend the licence an application to vary will be required.
+This will either take the form of a standard variation application (requiring the display of a notice in a local newspaper and a similar notice on the premises for 28 days with any representations being considered by the Licensing Act Sub-Committee) or a "minor" variation application (requiring the display of a notice on the premises for 10 working days with any representations being considered by an officer of the authority within 15 working days of the application being made).
 This "minor" variation process is limited to: - minor changes to the structure or layout of a premises - small adjustments to licensing hours - the removal of out of date, irrelevant or unenforceable conditions or addition of volunteered conditions and - the addition of certain licensable activities - 7.5 This "minor" variation process cannot be used to: - extend licensing hours for the sale or supply of alcohol for consumption on or off the premises between the hours of 23.00 and 07.00; or - to increase the amount of time on any day during which alcohol may be sold or supplied for consumption on or off the premises - 7.6 Applications to reduce licensing hours for the sale or supply of alcohol or to move (without increasing) the licensed hours between 07.00 and 23.00 will normally be processed as minor variations. - 7.7 Licence holders may wish to consider using the minor variations process for such things as the addition or extension of live music at their premises.
-In considering any such application licensing officers will need to decide whether the particular application could impact adversely on any of the licensing objectives. - 7.8 The Licensing Authority does not consider that the "minor" variation process should be used to seek the removal or amendment of conditions / hours which have been determined by the Licensing Act 2003 Sub-Committee.
+In considering any such application licensing officers will need to decide whether the particular application could impact adversely on any of the licensing objectives. - 7.8 The Licensing Authority does not consider that the "minor" variation process should be used to seek the removal or amendment of conditions / hours which have been determined by the Licensing Act Sub-Committee unless there is good reason to do so.